Ellebkey/calculator-backend-ts/README.md

 # TrueNorth | LoanPro - Code Challenge
-# Arithmetic Calculator REST AP
+# Arithmetic Calculator REST API

 This project implements a Web platform to provide a simple calculator functionality (addition, subtraction, multiplication, division, square root, and a random string generation) where each functionality will have a separate cost per request.
 Users will have a starting credit/balance.
 Each request will be deducted from the user’s balance.
 If the user’s balance isn’t enough to cover the request cost, the request shall be denied.